 Kingston

-In similarity with Montego Bay, Kingston also experiences some areas of violence and shootings and may not be free from danger for visitors.
-It’s advised not to travel to these areas below:
+In similarity with Montego Bay, Kingston also experiences some areas of violence and shootings and may not be free from danger for those who travel here.
+Our advice is to avoid traveling to these areas below.:

 Spanish Town

-As many places are now open and the COVID-19 curve is being flattened, Jamaica still is a great place for a family vacation.
-There are plenty of protected areas in Jamaica and below we’ve provided some inspiration to plan your future trip.
+As many places are now open, Jamaica still is a great place for a family vacation.
+There are plenty of safe areas to travel to in Jamaica!
+Below we’ve provided some inspiration to plan your future trip.

 Adventure Lovers: Offering activities for kids of all ages, Yaaman Adventure Park is a great option for all-day entertainment near Ocho Rios.
 Check out some of their different tours and even get the opportunity to ride a camel or a segway!